alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

    - Click on the "Additional cloud-based MFA settings" link in the "Configure" section on the main panel
    - Configure MFA as follows:
      - In "App passwords" section select "Do not allow users to creat eapp passwords to sign in to non browser apps"
      - In "Verification options" section.
-Check "Call to phone" and "Notification through mobiel app" and **uncheck** "Text message to0 phone" and "Verification code from mobile app or hardware token"
+       - **check** "Call to phone" and "Notification through mobile app"
+       - **uncheck** "Text message to phone" and "Verification code from mobile app or hardware token"
-     - In "Remember multi-factor authentication", ensure "Allow users to remember multi-factor authentication on devices they trust" is **unchecked**
+     - In "Remember multi-factor authentication" section
+       - ensure "Allow users to remember multi-factor authentication on devices they trust" is **unchecked**
      - Click "Save" and close window
        ![AAD MFA settings](images/aad_mfa_settings.png)
 8. Require MFA for all admins